 Food can be expensive in Croatia, but there are plenty of ways to cut costs while you travel around this beautiful country.

-Many hostels and hotels will offer free breakfasts within their room rate, so if that’s the case, I always recommend eating later in the morning and eating a lot of food, as you may find you’re too full to have lunch.
-If you’re particularly sneaky, you may be able to grab an extra bread roll from the breakfast offerings and have that for lunch, too.
+Many hotels will offer free breakfasts within their room rate, so if that’s the case, I always recommend eating later in the morning and eating a lot of food, as you may find you’re too full to have lunch.

-You’re also going to want to opt for a larger lunch and a smaller dinner.
+If that’s not the case, then I recommend going for a larger lunch and a smaller dinner.
 Most restaurants charge less for their lunch menus, even though they’re serving the exact same meal for lunch and dinner.
 If you can eat a bigger meal for lunch, you can then get by with a much smaller one for dinner and save money through doing so.